 I have added quantities for that in the notes section in the recipe below.

-If you do decide on making these as lemon ricotta pancakes, I suggest checking out my easy homemade 3 ingredient blueberry sauce and make ricotta blueberry pancakes.
+If you do decide on making these Italian pancakes as lemon ricotta pancakes, I suggest checking out my easy homemade 3 ingredient blueberry sauce, and making ricotta blueberry pancakes.

 Lemon and blueberry go so well together.
 The blueberry sauce can be made ahead of time too!